 Beginning skis are different from those you will be using when you are proficient.
 Because of the wide variety of shapes and lengths of skis available, there is a perfect ski for everyone and there is no ski that is perfect for everyone.
 You will want skis that are best suited to make your experience optimal.
 Skis are expensive.
 Save your money for when you know what you want!

 The basics of skiing are simple, but each person learns at his own pace.
 The problem with learning anything as an adult, is that we have learned about consequences.
 We know that snow and other surface conditions are slippery.
 We know people fall, and falling can be unpleasant.
 Children are usually delighted with the first sensation of gliding across the snow.
-There is nothing that halts the progress down the hill like a 3-year-old who finds falling to be hilarious, and, having once fallen, does so again at every opportunity.
+Nothing halts the progress down the hill like a 3-year-old who finds falling to be hilarious, and, having once fallen, does so again at every opportunity.
 On the other hand, one of the most frequently asked questions in adult beginning clinics is, “How do I stop?”

 We learn to stop while wearing boots, not skis.
 It is a gentle process, and I am not going to try to teach you how to ski as we each sit in front of a computer.
 Although, the ski geek in me would like to share.
 I just want to dispel any worries that the question might have raised in anyone’s mind.
 You will be able to stop.